coralogix/opentelemetry-python-contrib/opentelemetry-instrumentation/README.rst

     When creating a custom distro and/or configurator, be sure to add entry points for each under `opentelemetry_distro` and `opentelemetry_configurator` respectfully.
     If you have entry points for multiple distros or configurators present in your environment, you should specify the entry point name of the distro and configurator you want to be used via the `OTEL_PYTHON_DISTRO` and `OTEL_PYTHON_CONFIGURATOR` environment variables.

+    When creating a custom distro and/or configurator, be sure to add entry points for each under `opentelemetry_distro` and `opentelemetry_configurator` respectfully.
+    If you have entry points for multiple distros or configurators present in your environment, you should specify the entry point name of the distro and configurator you want to be used via the `OTEL_PYTHON_DISTRO` and `OTEL_PYTHON_CONFIGURATOR` environment variables.

 opentelemetry-bootstrap
 -----------------------